monzo/progression-framework/frameworks/generic.md

       - level: 1
         criteria:
           - "Works closely or in pairs with more senior members of the team when facing tasks for the first time"
-          - "Needs support and guidance from managers, mentors and leads"
+          - "Seeks support and guidance from managers, mentors and leads"
-          - "Needs approval to ship projects of a certain impact"
+          - "Seeks approval to ship projects of a certain impact"
-          - "They may need support on how to navigate the professional environment"
+          - "Seeks support on how to navigate the professional environment"
       - level: 2
         criteria:
           - "Starts to delegate tasks to peers"